alchematrix0/alchematrix.net/src/music/lyrics/That Space.md

 Never leave it
 Never leave that space
 Never leave it
-Don't ever leave your heart
+Don't you ever leave your heart
 Just hold it right there
 Centered and in Grace
 I'll be right there